Alyssa Jones (long jumper)

 Alyssa Jones (born 6 February 2004) is an American track and field athlete who competes in the long jump and the high jump.
+She won the long jump at the 2026 USA Outdoor Track and Field Championships and placed third in the long jump at the inaugural World Ultimate Championship later that year.

-She was a gold medalist in the long jump at the 2025 NACAC Championships.
+Jones was a gold medalist in the long jump at the 2025 NACAC Championships, and later also won the long jump title at the 2026 NCAA Championships.

 Early life

 While attending Robert Morgan Senior High School she competed for Miami Southridge Senior High School in Florida in track and field.
 She won four events at the Florida state high school track and field championships in 2022, including the 100 metres and 200 metres, retaining her title in the high jump setting - new Florida state high school record in the long jump (6.38 metres).
 She won the long jump and finished second in the high jump at the New Balance National Championships on 19 June 2022.
 She then attended Stanford University.

 NCAA

 Competing as a Stanford Cardinal she had a fourth place finish in the long jump at the 2023 NCAA Indoor Championships in Albuquerque, New Mexico in March 2023.
 She jumped 6.86 metres to finish runner-up behind Ackelia Smith in the long jump at the 2023 NCAA Indoor Championships in Austin, Texas in June 2023.
 Later that summer, she won the USATF U20 Championships long jump title.

 She placed third in the long jump at the 2024 NCAA Indoor Championships in Boston, Massachusetts in March 2024.
 She jumped 6.64 metres to finish third behind Ackelia Smith and Claire Bryant in the long jump at the 2024 NCAA Indoor Championships in Eugene, Oregon in June 2024.

 She placed third in the long jump at the 2025 NCAA Indoor Championships in Virginia Beach in March 2025.
 She placed second in the long jump at the 2025 NCAA Outdoor Championships on 12 June.
 Two days later she jumped 1.90 meters to place fourth in the high jump at the championships.

+On 17 January 2026, Jones set a meet record in the women's high jump with 1.91m (6-3.25) at the Washington Preview in Seattle.
+The following month, she won the high jump, clearing 1.86m, and placed second in the long jump, at the ACC Indoor Championships.
+She qualified for the 2026 NCAA Division I Indoor Track and Field Championships in both disciplines, placing second to Sophia Beckmon in the long jump on 13 March, with jones making a best jump of 6.70 metres.